qqyadf/PopoverView/README.md

 # PopoverView
-This Demo refer to the IOS code DxPopover
+This is Android Popover Demo whitch refer to the IOS code DxPopover